 Probably the most ancient church in Rome dedicated to Mother Mary, this Basilica is in the very heart of Trastevere.
 Located in Piazza Santa Maria in Trastevere, this building is home to amazing mosaics.
 The one on the facade dates back to the 13th Century.

-Have an ice cream and sit on the steps of the monument which is right in front of the church before or after getting lost into one of the many narrow streets of this neighborhood.
+Have an ice cream and sit on the steps of the monument which is right in front of the church before or after getting lost in one of the many narrow streets of this neighborhood.

 Now, our tour is over.
 You should find a place for dinner or return to your Roman home.
 And after, you might want to look for a ride (maybe a taxi).
 This is the only thing you should pay for this one-day free journey.
-But it will be worth it and mind blowing.
+But it will be worth it and mind-blowing.

 If you take the street called Aurelia Antica, ask the taxi driver (or your navigation system) to go to Via Piccolomini.
 As soon as you reach this street, at the very end, you will notice St Peter’s Church.
 It will be huge and majestic.
 Drive or walk towards it.
-To your great surprise, you will notice that closer you get to the end of the street, the more smaller St Peter’s will appear.
+To your great surprise, you will notice that the closer you get to the end of the street, the smaller St Peter’s will appear.

 Got it?
 I didn’t make a mistake while writing.
 If you go closer, it gets smaller, but if you walk in the opposite direction, it becomes bigger.